 Contract ID – an internal identity of smart contract.
 This identity is allocated by the governance of the PDL.
 E.g., LedgerID: ContractID: OwnerID

-Ledger ID – Every ledger shall be identified by a unique ID, all the regulated ledgers should be assigned an ID by the relevant authorities(who?) e.g., CompanyID: ReigonID: LedgerID:
+Ledger ID – Every ledger shall be identified by a unique ID, all the regulated ledgers should be assigned an ID by the relevant authorities(who?) e.g., CompanyID: ReigonID

 Owner ID – Typically a smart contract should be owned by the governance and borrowed/leased to users of the PDL.
 However, it is possible that some users wish to install customised contracts for specific purposes.
 In both the cases, the owner ID should be the mandatory section of a smart contract.

 Start time (Governance-defined clock) – the start time of the contract, this is time when the contract is deployed in the ledger and is different from the execution/invocation time of the ledger.
+Default time when the smart contract is deployed.
+May consider defaulting it.
+Life cycle diagram

 End time (All times will represent to governance-defined clock) – the end time of the contract, the self-destruct clause will execute at this time and the contract will be terminated automatically.
 Users of the contract shall ensure that all the sub-contract execution time is before the end-time of the contract.
+Depends on the scenario, it may be changeable.

+Version No. – Version Number of the smart contract, if a smart contract is re-deployed after self-destruct, same versioning sequence shall be followed.

 Parameterised: